cfpb/design-manual/ui-toolkit/links.md

 <div class="content-50 content-first">

 Links lead users to a different page or further information.
-In contrast, [buttons](link) are used to signal actions.
+In contrast, <a href="/design-manual/ui-toolkit/buttons.html">buttons</a> are used to signal actions.
 Users should be able to identify links without relying on color or styling alone.
 {: class="lead-in"}

 </div>